tomerBARZ/the-universal-mission-for-dcs-world/README.md

   - Added many new radio messages, mostly related to wingmen command/replies
   - Added new voiceovers for Fox 1/2/3 calls
   - Added payload table for all DCS World aircraft (datamined from Briefing Room, many thanks to @john681611)
+  - Added "Using the mission menu" section to this README file, detailing all available commands
   - Added "weapons introduction date" table for upcoming "time period" setting (datamined from Briefing Room, many thanks to @john681611)
   - All AI aircraft now despawned on landing to free CPU cycles and allow space for new aircraft
   - Changed AWACS aircraft detection logic (a tiny bit less realistic but more efficient)